vitalyford/NetGameFlow/README.md

 ## What You'll Learn

-NetworkFlow teaches networking concepts through interactive visualization:
+NetGameFlow teaches networking concepts (in a _rudimentary_ way) through interactive visualization with a focus on both infrastructure and security:

 ### Network Infrastructure
 - How your computer connects to the internet through routers
 - The role of Internet Service Providers (ISPs)
 - How the internet backbone connects everything globally
 - The difference between local networks and the public internet
+- BGP routing and Autonomous System (AS) paths

 ### DNS (Domain Name System)
 - How "google.com" becomes an IP address like "172.217.164.78"